-You might say that you don’t really put a lot of thought into asking what someone does for a living, and for you it’s just a conversation starter – kind of like ”where are you from?” or “where did you go to school?”
-If so, I suggest that you think of any other way to break the ice, and surely there are many other ways to start or continue a conversation, or break an awkward silence.
+You might say that you don’t really put a lot of thought into asking what someone does for a living, and for you it’s just a conversation starter – kind of like “where are you from?” or “where did you go to school?”
+If so, I suggest that you think of any other way to break the ice.
+Surely, there are many other ways to start or continue a conversation, or break that awkward silence.
 Just look around you – look around the room and comment on something you see or hear, bring up a movie that you just watched that you liked or disliked and thought it was overrated.
-Ask her/him if she heard of or read this book that you recently read and liked.
-Anything is probably better than asking “what do you do?”
-Even when the time comes to ask this question and you really want to know what he or she does for a living, why not rephrase it and ask it a little differently – “What field are you in?” or “How are you spending your business hours?” are just two random examples of asking essentially the same thing without sounding as cliche as just about everyone else.
+Ask your date if she heard of or read this book that you recently read and liked.
+Any comment or question is probably better than asking “what do you do?”

 agreed.